 This rather spectacular free camping spot in Victoria puts you in the middle of a volcanic crater.
 You'll find Mount Franklin — known as Lalgambook by the Djadja Wurrung people — located 11 kilometres north of Daylesford and about 90 minutes northwest of Melbourne.
 The free campground here is filled with towering deciduous trees, which are particularly beautiful during autumn.

 It's easy to spend your whole weekend wandering about, taking in the scenery, or you can treat Mount Franklin Reserve as a base for exploring Hepburn Springs.
 Given all the money you'll be saving on accommodation, a long soak at the Hepburn Bathhouse might be tempting.
 In terms of facilities, there are composting toilets, wood-powered barbies, picnic tables and access to washing water.

 Make a proper escape from the city with a visit to Gunbower National Park, on the banks of the Murray River, about three hours' drive north.
 This precious strip of forest dotted with billabongs and wetlands is actually an island, made up of 26,400 hectares of flood plain.
 The area is famous for its birdlife, which is extra active after heavy rainfall.

 If you're a keen walker, conquer one of the park's idyllic walking tracks.
 Alternatively, take a canoe with you and paddle along the five-kilometre Koondrook Canoe Trail.
-There are loads of camping areas here, home to a hefty 139 pitches, which you'll find dotted along the Murray and Gunbower Creek.
+There are loads of free Victorian camping areas here, home to a hefty 139 pitches, which you'll find dotted along the Murray and Gunbower Creek.
 Just keep in mind that many have limited facilities.